A Survey of Real-Time Support, Analysis, and Advancements in ROS 2: Background

 In ROS~2, nodes can communicate with each other using the \emph{publish-subscribe} paradigm.
 Each node can include publishers and subscribers that allow them to communicate via messages through so-called \emph{topics}.
 When a callback \emph{publishes} on a topic, it sends a message in broadcast to all the \emph{subscribers} that subscribe to the same topic.
 The reception of the message triggers a corresponding activation, which eventually leads to the execution of the subscriber callback.

 Another mechanism to activate callbacks is via \emph{timers}, which trigger the execution of a callback periodically, according to a specified time interval.
 Furthermore, ROS~2 also provides a mechanism for remote procedure calls (RPCs) through \emph{services}.
-These feature a client-server architecture, where a client callback sends a request to a service server, which processes the request and returns a response, which is then processed by a client callback.
+These feature a client-server architecture, where a client callback sends a request to a service server, which processes the request and returns a response, which is then processed by a client callback, as shown in~\cref{{fig:components}}.

 Finally, ROS~2 also includes the concept of \emph{waitables}, a general mechanism for integrating custom asynchronous events into the executor.
 Waitables enable developers to define new sources of execution that can be triggered by external events, such as file descriptors or other system-level notifications, and can be seamlessly integrated in ROS~2 alongside traditional mechanisms.